 “Legends of the Moon" Exhibition

-I’m so thrilled to announce that my painting, “Moonlight Serenade by the Angel Musicians”, has been juried into the 'Legends of the Moon' exhibition at the Era Contemporary Gallery in Philadelphia.
-Opening reception is December 2.
-In addition, all artwork in this international exhibit will be catalogued and digitalized for the Lunar Codex, part of NASA's Artemis program to land a woman and person of color back on the moon by 2025.
+I’m so thrilled to announce that my painting, “Moonlight Serenade by the Angel Musicians”, has been juried into the 'Legends of the Moon' exhibition at the Era Contemporary Gallery in Philadelphia, 2022. all artwork in this international exhibit will be catalogued and digitalized for the Lunar Codex, part of NASA's Artemis program to land a woman and person of color back on the moon by 2025.
 The digital artwork will be in a time capsule in “The Polaris Collection” payload associated with an Astrobotic Griffin/NASA VIPER mission.
-The payload will be placed in the vicinity of the Lunar South Pole (dark side of the moon) in 2023.
-I’m so honored to be a part of this arts and cultural project, along with women artists from 89 countries and territories.
+The payload will be placed in the vicinity of the Lunar South Pole (dark side of the moon) in fall of 2024.
+I’m so honored to be a part of this arts and cultural project, along with women artists from over 180 countries and territories.

 "Art + Design" Exhibition

-I was thrilled to have three of my sculptures juried into the Annual "Art + Design" Exhibition at the STLCC - Meramec Contemporary Art Gallery, which featuring 180 pieces of art on view through May 6, 2022.
+I was thrilled to have three of my sculptures juried into the Annual "Art + Design" Exhibition at the STLCC - Meramec Contemporary Art Gallery, which featuring 180 pieces of art, 2022.
 Congratulations to all the artists.
 Many thanks to Fine Arts juror Yowshien Kuo, recipient of the Great Rivers Biennial Award and my sculpture professor, Joe Chesla, who inspired me to think big and enjoy the process.

 “Along the Trail”, hand carved from a block of plaster using stone carving tools.
 As an artist, I have a wonderful opportunity to share my love for the beauty of nature.
 With this sculpture I chose rounded forms to convey an idea of fruitfulness, harmony and maturity.
 The etched shapes in the curve represent waves of prairie grass.
 I spent many hours hand sanding and buffing with white paste wax.
 Keeping the abstract sculpture of the bison white was important as I wanted it to represent a white buffalo, held sacred by the Lakota as the symbol of abundance and hope for good times to come.